What Happened On This Day November 16 In F1 History?

 1973

-Christian Horner was born on this day, 16 November 1973, and is most famously known as the team principal of the Red Bull Racing F1 team, which he led from 2005—leading them to an impressive 13 world titles, including 6 Constructors’ Championships and 7 Drivers’ Championships as of writing this at the 2024 Sao Paulo Grand Prix.
-Horner began his career as a racing driver but transitioned to a managerial role in 1999 when he took the helm of the International Formula 3000 team, Arden International Motorsport.
+Christian Horner was born on this day, 16 November 1973, and is famously known as the team principal of the Red Bull Racing team, which he has led since 2005—leading them to an impressive 13 world titles, including 6 Constructors’ Championships and 7 Drivers’ Championships (at the time of writing; the 2024 Sao Paulo Grand Prix).
+Horner began his career as a racing driver but moved to a managerial role in 1999 when he took the helm of the International Formula 3000 team, Arden International Motorsport.

 1991